Eva Bartlett: North Korea trip

 Bartlett went to North Korea in 2017 alongside Tim Anderson, and said that western media coverage of the country is aimed to "detract from America’s past and current crimes against the Korean people, and to garner support for yet another American-led slaughter of innocent people".

 Ukraine

-Since April 2022, Bartlett has been in Ukraine, reporting on the Russian invasion of Ukraine from a pro-Russian perspective, sometimes with journalists from Russian state-owned channel Russia Today.
+In 2022, Bartlett spent time in Ukraine, reporting on the Russian invasion of Ukraine from a pro-Russian perspective, sometimes with journalists from Russian state-owned channel Russia Today.
 The Institute for Strategic Dialogue (ISD) identified her as one of the twelve key Western influencers spreading pro-Kremlin disinformation about the Russo-Ukrainian War.
-Bartlett is not employed by RT.
-She has regularly written op-eds on RT’s website, makes videos with RT correspondents and shares RT content.
+Bartlett is not directly employed by RT, although she has regularly written op-eds on RT's website, makes videos with RT correspondents and shares RT content.
 Facebook has labeled her posts with a disclaimer that she “may be partially or wholly under the editorial control of the Russian government.”
 In July 2022, she was a speaker at the Russian-organised International Public Tribunal on Ukraine in Moscow, which aimed to "collect data and prove the commission of war crimes by the Kyiv regime".